Why Outlets Stop Working

 - Some of the connections that are burnt apart were incorrect wiring additions to the existing circuit, or the push-in connections to the back of a receptacle outlet overheat and finally let go.

-More about Electrical Outlets
+See More about Wiring for Electrical Outlets

 - Wiring Electrical Outlet for the Home